Bosun Tijani talks strategy as CEO of Africa’s new largest tech hub – TechCrunch

 Grant income has served as a dominant revenue source for Africa’s tech hubs — including iHub in its early days — though many have worked to diversify.

-That includes CcHub, according to Tijani, who plans to continue the trend across the expanded CcHub, iHub organization.
+That includes CcHub, according to Tijani, who plans to continue the trend across the expanded CcHub/iHub organization.

-“When people talk about sustainability, we’ve been in business for 9 years,” he notes of CcHub Nigeria.
+“When people talk about sustainability, we’ve been in business for nine years,” he notes of CcHub Nigeria.

 “We de-emphasized grant funding six years ago; most of our revenue is actually earned revenue.”

-On income sources Tijani looks to foster across both organizations, he named consulting services (for corporates, governments, and development agencies), events services, and generating greater return on investment.
+On income sources Tijani looks to foster across both organizations, he named consulting services (for corporates, governments and development agencies), events services and generating greater return on investment.

-iHub has been active with startup seed-investments and CcHub has a portfolio of companies through its Growth Capital Fund.
+iHub has been active with startup seed investments and CcHub has a portfolio of companies through its Growth Capital Fund.

-“Our size will become a major part of us being able to invest in startups and the longer we stay invested the more we will start to see significant returns and exits,” said Tijani.
+“Our size will become a major part of us being able to invest in startups, and the longer we stay invested the more we will start to see significant returns and exits,” said Tijani.

-The CcHub iHub nexus will also use its size to leverage more partnerships.
+The CcHub/iHub nexus will also use its size to leverage more partnerships.
 Tijani and team have already mastered gaining collaborations with big African and global tech names, such as MainOne and Facebook.

-Tijani will look to connect iHub to CcHub’s Google sponsored Pitch Drive — which has done African startup tours of Asia and Europe — and potentially take the show to the U.S.
+Tijani will look to connect iHub to CcHub’s Google-sponsored Pitch Drive — which has done African startup tours of Asia and Europe — and potentially take the show to the U.S.

 “We’re talking about it,” Tijani said, of a U.S. pitch trip.
-And this could lead to a permanent presence in San Francisco for the new CcHub, iHub entity.
+And this could lead to a permanent presence in San Francisco for the new CcHub/iHub entity.

 “Beyond just a tour, we want to build strong presence in the Bay Area,” Tijani said, but didn’t offer more specifics on what that could mean.